"Turquoise style" - principal's story

-Whether you want to be in the future: a programmer, product owner, or tester, in my opinion, the essential skill is the art of communication when you can clear and precisely express your mind and talk with people from different areas of the software delivery.
+Whether you want to be a future programmer, product owner, or tester, in my opinion, the essential skill is the art of communication when you can clearly and precisely express your mind and talk with people from different areas of software delivery.

-Everyone in your team should know your opinion, see how you perceive the plan, understand his or her role, and seek the same goal synchronously with other parts of the organization.
+Everyone in your team should know your opinion, see how you perceive the plan, understand their role, and seek the same goal synchronously with other parts of the organization.

-Factors that seem important like the foundation of programming languages, project management techniques are just tools.
+Factors that seem important, like the foundation of programming languages and project management techniques, are just tools.
 They will not ensure our success.

 4. What do you think are the biggest challenges for a principal?

 From my perspective, the most challenging is the ability to scale your job.
-It is a process that begins when you are an engineer specialized in one technology (sometimes two) with a single task.
+It is a process that begins when you are an engineer specialising in one technology (sometimes two) with a single task.
 The next step is to become a leader who deals with and manages a unit whilst running a comprehensive product using multiple tools.
-There are no single tasks anymore - there is a complex goal.
-The final step is when you are the principal, with multiple teams but within one enormous product scope.
+After that, there are no single tasks anymore - there is a complex goal.
+The final step is when you are the principal, with multiple teams within one enormous product scope.

-There are more solutions, more people from various fields of computer science.
+There are more solutions and more people from various fields of computer science.
 Everything is bigger but fractal.
 I can act in such conditions only thanks to the people I operate with.
 My successors have started their own units and work independently under my supervision.

 5. How would you describe your leadership style?

 In one word – "Turquoise style".
 There are several rules behind this.
-First of all: everyone is equal and have an essential role in the team.
-Second: I do not give my employees orders, and I don't use the carrot and stick rule.
-Third: I don't block ideas or initiatives of my employees.
+First, everyone is equal and has an essential role in the team.
+Second, I do not give my employees orders and don't use the carrot-and-stick rule.
+Third, I don't block any ideas or initiatives of my employees.
 My role is to smooth the team's performance; it is called "combining the dots" or "missing puzzle delivery".
 I motivate and teach people from my team based on learning from my mistakes.
-I do not dodge them as a stereotypical boss.
+I do not judge them as stereotypical bosses would.

 6. What do you cherish most about your duties?

-I can judge myself because the systems I create are used daily by many people around the world.
+I can judge myself because the systems I create are used daily by many people worldwide.
 I think this is the best rating system for an engineer.

 7. Why would you recommend working at ANIXE?